playlstr/playlstr/README.md

 - Create a PostgreSQL user and database for playlstr and update DATABASES in `playlstr/settings.py` accordingly
     - To use default DATABASES:
         - `CREATE DATABASE playlstr;`
-        - `CREATE USER playlstruser WITH PASSWORD playlstrpassword;`
+        - `CREATE USER playlstruser WITH PASSWORD "playlstrpassword";`
         - `GRANT ALL PRIVILEGES ON DATABASE playlstr TO playlstruser;`
     - Note that in order to run tests you will need to `ALTER USER [username] CREATEDB;` so the testing database can be created
 - `python manage.py makemigrations playlstr` and `python manage.py migrate`